libgdx/gdx-liftoff/README.md

 [game-icons.net](https://game-icons.net) collection.
 These icons are also available in a libGDX atlas format [in this repo](https://github.com/tommyettinger/game-icons-net-atlas), if you want to use the whole collection yourself.

+The font used by the Liftoff GUI in 1.14.2.1 and later is [DINish](https://github.com/playbeing/dinish), which is licensed under the permissive SIL OFL 1.1 .
+It replaces another, similar-looking font that the licensing (and even the name of the font) was unclear on, though it was freely available.

 Thanks also to everyone who has made the various libraries and tools Liftoff depends upon.
 From the huge team responsible for Graal Native Image, to [Construo](https://github.com/fourlastor-alexandria/construo) by pretty much a [team of one](https://github.com/fourlastor), some of the best features of Liftoff aren't in Liftoff code at all.